justUmen/Bjornulf_custom_nodes/README.md

 **Description:**

 ⚠️ Warning : DEPRECATED, this node doesn't work anymore.
-Latest comfyui versoin just refuse to output 2 times the same value.
+Latest comfyui version just refuse to output 2 times the same value.

 General-purpose loop node, you can connect that in between anything.